 “Dasvidaniya,” said the double.

-When the secret Service entered the Oval Office at eleven-forty-five, President Soetoro would be slumped in his chair—dead.
-Months later, the autopsy report would list cause of death as cardiopulmonary arrest.
+When the Secret Service entered the Oval Office at eleven-forty-five, President Soetoro would be slumped in his chair—dead.
+Months later, the autopsy report would list the cause of death as cardiopulmonary arrest.

 At noon, on January 20th, Dr. Elizabeth Hirt, America’s sweetheart, was sworn in as the President of the United States.